Exploring Languages

 Let’s define this as an internal DSL—in particular, by using a relatively deep embedding [11].

-We can state a question using the Haskell data type Question
+We can state a question using the Haskell data type Question,

-which has a single constructor Ask
+which has a single constructor Ask.
+It has

 three components—a list of applicable topic tags, the text of the